BurntSushi/rebar/benchmarks/definitions/curated/README.md

 This directory contains a selection of "curated" benchmark definitions.
-These make up a fairly small subset of the benchmarks defined in this repository, but are meant to serve as a decently representative sample that covers a broad range of regex use cases.
+These make up a fairly small subset of the benchmarks defined in this repository, but are meant to serve as an approximate representative sample that covers a broad range of regex use cases.
 These are the same benchmarks whose results are presented in the README.